panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 In simple words, `v-if` directive allows you to show or hide the element just by inserting or not the element into the DOM.
 Brutally simple.

+### 1.1 When to use *v-if*

-When `v-if` directive is assigned with `false`, then the element isn't inserted in the DOM but also Vue doesn't initialize any event listeners on the element.
-Using `v-if` to toggle the element visibility is relatively expensive compared to `v-show` (presented in the next section), but has a low initialization cost if the element is initially hidden.
+When `v-if` directive is assigned with `false`, Vue also doesn't initialize the event listeners on the element, even if you explicitely use the [event directives](https://v3.vuejs.org/guide/events.html#listening-to-events).

+`v-if` toggling is relatively expensive (since each time you change `v-if` value the element is inserted/removed from DOM, as well event listeners are initialized/uninitialized) compared to `v-show` (presented in the next section).
+But it has a low initialization cost if the element is initially hidden.

-You'd use `v-if` on the elements which visibility isn't toggled too often.
+You'd use `v-if` on the elements which visibility isn't toggled too often and are initially hidden.
 For example, to show/hide a section having detailed information about an entity.

 *Challenge: would `v-if` render the element if assigned with `0`?
 What about `'0'`?*